tgen/jetstream/README.md

 `View -> Syntax -> Open all with current extension as ...`

-Documentation on Ansible (.jst extension) syntax can be found at https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html
+Ansible is a system management utility that uses YAML/Jinja documents very similar to workflow templates.
+Documentation from Ansible covering the YAML template syntax can be found at: https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html